The equivariant K-theory of a cohomogeneity-one action: Coverings and mapping tori

 \bprop Let a cohomogeneity-one action of a compact, connected Lie group $G$ on a smooth manifold $\man$ be given with orbit space $\man/G \homeo S^1$.
-Recall this means $\man$ is $G$-equivariantly diffeomorphic to the mapping torus of right multiplication $r_n\: G/K \to G/K$ by some element $n\in N_G(K)$ and let $\ell$ be the minimum positive integer such that $n^\ell$ lies in the identity component of $N_G(K)$.
-Suppose $\E$ is a $\Z$-graded equivariant cohomology theory such that $\ell$ is invertible in each $\E(G/K)$.
+Recall from \Cref{thm:Mostert} that this means $\man$ is $G$-equivariantly diffeomorphic to the mapping torus of right multiplication on $G/H$ by some element $w\in N_G(H)$ and let $\ell$ be the smallest positive integer such that $w^\ell$ lies in the identity component of $N_G(K)$.
+Suppose $\E$ is a $\Z$-graded multiplicative equivariant cohomology theory valued in $\Z[\sfrac 1{\,\ell}]$-algebras.
 Then one has a graded ring isomorphism

 \eprop \bpf